OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 As mentioned in "[Tooling](#tooling "Tooling")" section, Ghidra is an open source software reverse engineering tool.
 Among multiple functionalities offered by Ghidra, it can also be used to analyze iOS application binaries.

-To get started with Ghidra is easy.
 Start Ghidra using `ghidraRun` (\*nix) or `ghidraRun.bat` (Windows), depending on the platform you are on.
 Once Ghidra is fired up, create a new project by specifying the project directory.
 You will be greeted by a window as shown below:

 ![Ghidra New Project Window](Images/Chapters/0x06c/Ghidra_new_project.png)